 We think Mrs McLeod should pay 60 euros for being so stupid.

+8. Toyota\’s Spammy CampaignIf done right, Twitter can set customers talking about your latest products and services, but Toyota unfortunately did it wrong.
+During the 2012 Super Bowl, the car maker decided to take advantage of tweets containing hashtags and words like \”patriots\” and \”giants\”.
+Toyota hunted down these tweets and replied with marketing-oriented tweets to promote the Camry.
 This sort of strategy has been suggested by bloggers and SEOs worldwide, but you really should research first and know who to target.
 The campaign turned into a disaster because the auto company threw out tweets to anyone who happened to tweet something about the Super Bowl.
 Users accused Toyota of spamming them with unsolicited messages.

 9. Waitrose Faces Twitter Ridicule, Kind OfIt\’s now normal to see Twitter users hijack a hashtag to either bash a brand or spam other users.
 The hashtag #WaitroseReasons had a different effect, though.
 When UK supermarket chain Waitrose launched a campaign where people are encouraged to finish the sentence \”I shop at Waitrose because…\”, the jokers of Twitter used the opportunity to share wisecracks about how Waitrose is the supermarket for the wealthy.
 Many of the witty remarks ridiculed the supermarket with quips like: \”I shop at Waitrose because I think food must automatically be better if it costs three times as much.\” Waitrose brushed off the derisive tweets, however. \”Thanks again for all the #waitrosereasons tweets.
 We really did enjoy the genuine and funny replies.
 Thanks for making us smile,\” their official Twitter account tweeted.

 10. Steven Gerrard Gets Twitter HijackedHere is another case of a Twitter Q&A gone wild.
 The hashtag used was #AskStevieG and the tweets that followed were some of the funniest in Twitter history, although they weren\’t so funny for Adidas UK, which was responsible for the question and answer session for footballer Steven Gerrard.
 Although there were genuinely decent questions, the trolls reigned.
 The Adidas staff probably went bonkers sifting through the witticisms and sarcasm.